tlalexander/rpi-cm4-switch-board/README.md

 The idea for such a minimalistic board was born from a conversation with [Jeff Geerling](https://www.jeffgeerling.com/) when I asked him if he knew of a more minimalistic design than [this board](https://www.tindie.com/products/dronecz/minimal-carrier-board-for-compute-module-4/)?
 He pointed me to to uptime.lab's [Upberry](https://www.instagram.com/p/CPGakesLwBo/).

 Neither of these boards are exactly what I was looking for for my use case.
-So insipired by Jeff I decided to design my own, customized board to my specs and that how the Less-is-More board came to be.
+So insipired by Jeff I decided to design my own, customized board to my specs and that's how the Less-is-More board came to be.

 I forked this board design from [Shawn Hymel](https://github.com/ShawnHymel/rpi-cm4-base-carrier).
 He has a two part youtube series where he goes through how to design a CM4 Carrier Board.